Poiju/ravintolaruletti-mobile/README.md

 ```

-A browser instance with a QR code will launch on your PC.
-Scan the QR code with Expo Go to view the app on your phone.
-In order for things to run as smoothly as possible, make sure your phone and your PC are on the same local network!
+After completing these steps, a browser instance with a QR code will launch on your PC.
+Scan the QR code with Expo Go to view a local instance of the app on your phone.
+In order for things to run as smoothly as possible, make sure your phone and your PC are on the same local network! **Please also note that you need to sign up for a free trial on the Google Cloud Platform to access your personal API key.
+Otherwise the restaurant data will not show up on your app instance.** This key is added to the code in the RestaurantAPI.js component.

 ## License